 - Our share size should easily feed a family of 4 or 2 vegetable-loving adults.

-- A list of the vegetables we are planning for the winter shares can be found here.
+- A list of the vegetables we are planning for the winter shares and their projected harvest months can be found here.

-The Winter CSA season will include 11 weeks of shares, from the week of December 6th thru April 25th, with pick-ups every other week.
+The Winter CSA season is biweekly for 5 months.
+It will include 10 shares, beginning the week of December 17th thru the week of April 22nd, with pick-ups every other week.

 Once memberships are confirmed, members will be emailed an invoice.

-We’re keeping all of our summer pick-up locations for the 2016/2017 Winter season including pick-up options in Salem and Lebanon!
 As with the summer season, both the on-farm and Salem pick-up sites will be market-style, enabling you to choose your vegetables from the quantities listed.
-We’re also keeping pre-boxed CSA pick-up sites for the Winter season to the COMP-NW campus and the Lebanon Community Hospital in Lebanon.
-See more details below.

 - Please bring your own bags for bringing home your vegetables.

-- We’ve added a swap box for members who pickup in Salem and at the farm who choose to trade out one share item.
-Anything else you don’t want from your share can be left for donation.
+- We’ve added a swap box for members who choose to trade out a share item.
+Anything you don’t want from your share can be left for donation.

 - If you can’t make it to a pick-up, consider offering your share to a friend or neighbor.
 Just have them to check in with us upon arrival.